Astronomy Essentials

 Seasons make a difference

 On the other hand, in the spring for either hemisphere, the situation reverses.
-The ecliptic and horizon meet at a sharper angle on spring evenings and a narrower angle on spring mornings.
+Then, the ecliptic and the horizon meet at a sharper angle on spring evenings and at a narrower angle on spring mornings.
 So, in springtime for either hemisphere, evening elongations of Mercury are best.
 Meanwhile, morning elongations in springtime are harder to see.

 Posted